Identifying and Correcting Label Noise for Robust GNNs via Influence Contradiction: Impact Statement

 \section{Impact Statement}

-The proposed \method{} presents a valuable contribution to machine learning, particularly in addressing label noise in GNNs.
-Label noise, often caused by errors or inconsistencies, affects GNN robustness. \method{} introduces a noise indicator based on the influence contradiction score (ICS) and a Gaussian mixture model to detect and correct noisy labels.
+The proposed \method{} presents a valuable contribution to machine learning, particularly in addressing label noise in GNNs. \method{} introduces a noise indicator based on the influence contradiction score and a Gaussian mixture model to detect and correct noisy labels.
 This improves GNN accuracy in real-world scenarios and reduces biases from incorrect annotations, making predictions more reliable.
-By enhancing robustness against label noise, our proposed \method{} helps develop more dependable machine learning models.
+By enhancing robustness against label noise, our \method{} helps develop more dependable machine learning models.